logzio/logz-docs/_source/user-guide/security-analytics/index.md

   - danielberman
 ---

-Logz.io Security Analytics is a unified platform for security and operations.
-It combines the ELK stack with advanced security analytics tools to help you identify and remediate threats to your system.
+Logz.io Security Analytics combines the ELK stack with advanced security analytics tools to help you identify and remediate threats to your system.
-Security Analytics helps you identify potential compromises to your system by correlating your Logz.io data with lists of known threats.
+With Security Analytics, you can identify potential indicators of compromise by correlating your Logz.io data with lists of known threats.

 ![Logz.io Security Analytics]({{site.baseurl}}/images/security-analytics/security-analytics--annotated.png)